nipafx/nipafx.dev/content/articles/2017-10-03-java-module-system-tutorial.md

 ```

 It uses [the `java§ServiceLoader` API](http://download.java.net/java/jdk9/docs/api/java/util/ServiceLoader.html), which exists since Java 6, to inform the module system that it needs all implementations of `java§ServiceObserverFactory`.
-The JPMS will then track down all modules in the readability graph that provide that service, create an instance of each and return them.
+It will then track down all modules in the readability graph that provide that service, create an instance of each and return them.

 There are two particularly interesting consequences: